BerndStorck/password-lister/README.md

 #### lspass.sh
 `lspass.sh` displays the entire password list in a user-friendly format.
 It uses tools like `grep` (with color highlighting) and `less` to facilitate easy browsing.

+#### find_dirs.sh
+`find_dirs.sh` locates a directory from a colon-separated path list that may include a placeholder ("callerCfg").
+It substitutes the placeholder with a specified value — either the project name or the caller script's name — and returns the first existing directory.
+This ensures consistent directory resolution for scripts like `convert.sh`, `getpass.sh`, and `lspass.sh`.

 ### Dependencies